-Instructors: Mosalam, Bray CIV ENG W224B Linear Analysis of Structural and Geotechnical Systems 3 Units Methods of linear static and dynamic analysis of structural and geotechnical systems; displacement method of analysis and direct stiffness implementation; modeling of structural and geotechnical systems; 1d and 2d finite elements; equations of motions; modal analysis and direct integration; linear response evaluation methods.
-Objectives & Outcomes Course Objectives: The goal of this course is to provide students with background knowledge of the linear elastic response of structural and geotechnical systems.
+Instructors: Mosalam, Bray Introduction to Earthquake Engineering: Read Less [-] CIV ENG W224B Linear Analysis of Structural and Geotechnical Systems 3 Units Terms offered: Prior to 2007 Methods of linear static and dynamic analysis of structural and geotechnical systems; displacement method of analysis and direct stiffness implementation; modeling of structural and geotechnical systems; 1d and 2d finite elements; equations of motions; modal analysis and direct integration; linear response evaluation methods.
+Linear Analysis of Structural and Geotechnical Systems: Read More [+] Objectives Outcomes Course Objectives: The goal of this course is to provide students with background knowledge of the linear elastic response of structural and geotechnical systems.
 The modules introduce the students to the modeling of structures and foundations, the concepts of the displacement method of analysis for skeletal structures and to basic concepts of finite element analysis.
 The modules also cover the modal analysis of multi-degree of freedom elastic systems.
 The assigned homework enables students to analyze and evaluate the linear elastic static and dynamic response of structural systems.
 Rules & Requirements Prerequisites: Civil and Environmental Engineering C30/Mechanical Engineering C85; Civil and Environmental Engineering 120, 121 and 175 or equivalent Hours & Format Fall and/or spring: 15 weeks - 3 hours of web-based lecture per week Online: This is an online course.